DisCoTec/discotec.github.io/2019/forte.md

 Aligned with the above, FORTE covers distributed computing models and formal specification, testing and verification methods.
 The application domains include all kinds of application-level distributed systems, telecommunication services, Internet, embedded and real-time systems, as well as networking and communication security and reliability.

 Contributions that combine theory and practice and that exploit formal methods and theoretical foundations to present novel solutions to problems arising from the development of distributed systems are encouraged.

-Also, contributions that address emerging challenges and/or current hot topics (for instance, distributed ledgers, smart contracts, blockchain technologies) are also most welcome.
+Similarly, contributions that offer principled approaches to emerging challenges and/or current hot topics (for instance: distributed ledgers, smart contracts, blockchain technologies) are also most welcome.

 ## Special Issue
 Selected papers will be invited to a special issue of [**Logical Methods in Computer Science**](https://lmcs.episciences.org).